renzisheree/hr-support/client/README.md

 ```

 const salt = await bcrypt.genSalt(10);
 This line generates a random "salt" value that will be used to hash the password.
-A salt is a random value that is added to the password before hashing, which helps to make the resulting hash more resistant to attacks like dictionary attacks and rainbow table attacks.
-The genSalt() function in bcrypt generates a random salt value using a specified "cost" value.
-The cost value determines how much CPU time is needed to calculate the hash, and higher cost values result in stronger hashes that are more resistant to attacks.
+A salt is a random value that is added
+to the password before hashing, which helps to make the resulting hash more resistant to attacks like dictionary attacks
+and rainbow table attacks.
+The genSalt() function in bcrypt generates a random salt value using a specified "cost"value.
+The cost value determines how much CPU time is needed to calculate the hash, and higher cost values result in stronger
+hashes that are more resistant to attacks.

 In this example, a cost value of 10 is used to generate the salt.
-This is a good default value that provides a good balance between security and performance.
-However, you may need to adjust the cost value based on the specific needs of your application.
+This is a good default value that provides a good
+balance between security and performance.
+However, you may need to adjust the cost value based on the specific needs of
+your application.

 const hashedPassword = await bcrypt.hash(password, salt);
 This line uses the generated salt value to hash the password.
-The hash() function in bcrypt takes two arguments: the password to be hashed, and the salt value to use for the hash.
-It then calculates the hash value using a one-way hash function and the specified salt value.
+The hash() function in bcrypt takes two arguments: the
+password to be hashed, and the salt value to use for the hash.
+It then calculates the hash value using a one-way hash
+function and the specified salt value.

 The resulting hash value is a string that represents the hashed password.
-This string can then be stored in a database or other storage mechanism to be compared against the user's password when they log in.
+This string can then be stored in a database
+or other storage mechanism to be compared against the user's password when they log in.

-By using a salt value and a one-way hash function, bcrypt helps to ensure that user passwords are stored securely and are resistant to attacks like password cracking and brute-force attacks.
+By using a salt value and a one-way hash function, bcrypt helps to ensure that user passwords are stored securely and
+are resistant to attacks like password cracking and brute-force attacks.

 ##### BCRYPT VS BCRYPTJS

 bcrypt and bcryptjs are both popular libraries for hashing passwords in Node.js applications.
-However, bcryptjs is considered to be a better choice for a few reasons:
+However, bcryptjs is
+considered to be a better choice for a few reasons:

-Cross-platform compatibility: bcrypt is a native Node.js module that uses C++ bindings, which can make it difficult to install and use on some platforms. bcryptjs, on the other hand, is a pure JavaScript implementation that works on any platform.
+Cross-platform compatibility: bcrypt is a native Node.js module that uses C++ bindings, which can make it difficult to
+install and use on some platforms. bcryptjs, on the other hand, is a pure JavaScript implementation that works on any
+platform.

-Security: While both bcrypt and bcryptjs use the same underlying algorithm for hashing passwords, bcryptjs is designed to be more resistant to certain types of attacks, such as side-channel attacks.
+Security: While both bcrypt and bcryptjs use the same underlying algorithm for hashing passwords, bcryptjs is designed
+to be more resistant to certain types of attacks, such as side-channel attacks.

-Ease of use: bcryptjs has a simpler and more intuitive API than bcrypt, which can make it easier to use and integrate into your application.
+Ease of use: bcryptjs has a simpler and more intuitive API than bcrypt, which can make it easier to use and integrate
+into your application.

-Overall, while bcrypt and bcryptjs are both good choices for hashing passwords in Node.js applications, bcryptjs is considered to be a better choice for its cross-platform compatibility, improved security, ease of use, and ongoing maintenance.
+Overall, while bcrypt and bcryptjs are both good choices for hashing passwords in Node.js applications, bcryptjs is
+considered to be a better choice for its cross-platform compatibility, improved security, ease of use, and ongoing
+maintenance.

 #### Setup Password Utils